maopenglin/BoundlessKit-iOS/README.md

   [DopamineKit reinforce:@"some_action" metaData:nil completion:^(NSString* reinforcement){

         if([reinforcement isEqualToString:@"quote"]){
-            // show some positive reinforcement View
+            // show a famous, positive quote
-            [self showInspirationalQuote]

         } else if([reinforcement isEqualToString:@"meme"]){
-            // some other feel good reinforcement View [self showFunnyMeme]
+            // show a dank meme

         } else{
             // Show nothing!
 This is called a neutral response,